MICHAEL JACKSON MASTERS RECORDING, AND”SONY SUCKS”.

 Michael Jackson was not a newbie, neither naive nor ignorant.
 He knew the business very well.
 He grew up in the music industry and saw the music industry grew up with him.
 He did know everything, but sadly be aware of what surround you, sometimes it’s not enough to win a war.

-When MJ and his brothers left Motown Records, signed on with CBS Records, in 1975.
+MJ and his brothers left Motown Records and signed on with CBS Records in 1975.
 According to John Branca, after “Off The Wall”, he negotiated for MJ a separated contract and a new agreement with BMI, a company that collects artists royalties coming from the public performances of the songs (relating publishing, not recording royalties).

 Immediately after “Thriller” MJ had been involved with ET production and sang the storybook of the movie.
 This resulted in a lawsuit between Universal and CBS as reported by media of that time.